red-data-tools/YouPlot/README.md

                              xyy  : header is like x, y1, y2, y2, y3...
 ```

-Use `--help` to print the subcommand-specific options.
+Use `--help` to print command-specific options.

 `uplot hist --help`